Tenses Chart in English Grammar with Examples PDF: Check with Definition, Types, Rules, and Formulas

 • The right usage of tenses makes the passage's context correct and distinct.

-• There are three different types of Tenses Chart in English Grammar.
+• There are three different types of Tenses in English Grammar.

 • They are Present tense, Past tense, and Future tense.